Three Rare Golden Snub-Nosed Monkeys have arrived at Pairi Daiza

 Eric Domb, President-Founder of Pairi Daiza and the Pairi Daiza Foundation, states:

 "The protection of endangered species is a responsibility that transcends borders.
-The arrival of the Golden Monkeys embodies our shared commitment to safeguarding these extraordinary creatures — not only through conservation efforts, but also through education and inspiration, so that every visitor becomes an agent of change."
+The arrival of the Golden Snub-Nosed Monkeys embodies our shared commitment to safeguarding these extraordinary creatures — not only through conservation efforts, but also through education and inspiration, so that every visitor becomes an agent of change."
 Eric Domb

 A Habitat built with Care and Expertise

-The new Golden Monkeys habitat was meticulously designed by the teams at Pairi Daiza in collaboration with Chinese experts.
+The new Golden snub-nosed Monkeys habitat was meticulously designed by the teams at Pairi Daiza in collaboration with Chinese experts.
 It is a true feat of craftsmanship.

 Around 30 professionals — including earthwork engineers, botanists, carpenters, and blacksmiths — worked hand in hand with the Park’s design team to create a space that blends functionality, aesthetics, and behavioral adaptability.